ocean-mapping-group/ocean-mapping-group.github.io/grid/convertutm.md

 | `-spacing <value>` | (Internal/Legacy, spacing parameter, not directly used for conversion logic in parsed section). | |
 | `-colorbar` | (Internal/Legacy, relates to colorbar generation, not directly used for conversion logic in parsed section). | |
 | `-out <filename>` | (Internal/Legacy, directs output to a file instead of stdout, but primary usage is `> output`). | |

+## How It Works
+`convertutm` reads coordinate data from standard input, processes it based on the specified command-line options, and writes the converted coordinates to standard output.
+1.  **Coordinate System Setup:** Initializes projection parameters (e.g., Mercator, UTM, Nbstereo) and ellipsoid (WGS84, NAD27) based on command-line flags.
+2.  **Input Parsing:** Reads each line of input, interpreting the format based on flags like `-dms_to_dd` or `-commas`.
+3.  **Conversion:**
+    *   **UTM to Lat/Lon (default):** If input is UTM (X, Y) and output is Lat/Lon, it uses `inv_proj` to convert.
+    *   **Lat/Lon to UTM (`-geoutm`):** If input is Lat/Lon and output is UTM, it uses `Project` to convert.
+    *   **DMS to DD (`-dms_to_dd`):** Converts Degrees, Minutes, Seconds format to Decimal Degrees.
+    *   Other conversions (USGS weird, Nbstereo) use specific internal logic.
+4.  **Offset/Shift:** Applies `eastshift` to UTM X-coordinates before conversion if specified.
+5.  **Output:** Writes the converted coordinates to standard output.

+## Output Files
+The tool writes converted coordinates to standard output.
+This output can be redirected to a file.

+## Dependencies
+*   `j_proj.h`: For coordinate projection functions (`Project`, `inv_proj`).
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool is flexible but relies on an understanding of coordinate systems and projection parameters.
+It's best used in scripting workflows where coordinate transformations are needed between different data processing steps.
+Some options are legacy and might not be fully functional or documented in the latest code.